-This Note is a Senior Note or a Subordinated Note, as indicated in the applicable Final Terms.
+This Note is a Senior Note, a Subordinated Note, or a Senior Non-Preferred Note, as indicated in the applicable Final Terms.

 This Note is a Fixed Rate Note, a Reset Rate Note, a Floating Rate Note or a Zero Coupon Note, or any appropriate combination of any of the foregoing, depending upon the Interest Basis shown in the applicable Final Terms.